 ID 324.
-Study Away, 12-17 hours, Offered as needed
+Study Away, 12-17 credits, offered as needed

 Students earn credit through an approved academic program at a cooperating educational institution within the United States.
-Coursework takenduring the semester away must be authorized for transfer by the University Registrar.
+Coursework taken during the semester away must be authorized for transfer by the University Registrar.